Muslimahhh/ML/README.md

 ### 3. Set Up a Virtual Environment

-Create a new virtual environment to isolate your project dependencies:
+Create a fresh virtual environment to keep your project dependencies clean and isolated:

 ```bash
 python -m venv venv